wzx790020667/barnes_rais_backend/README.md

 # Barnes Rais Backend

-A HTTP server built with Bun using a modular router structure.
+A HTTP/HTTPS server built with Bun using a modular router structure.

 ## Project Structure